Social learning tools

 Social learning tools are tools used for pedagogical and andragogical purposes that utilize social software and/or social media in order to facilitate learning through interactions between individuals and systems.
 The idea of setting up "social learning tools" is to make education more convenient and widespread.
 It also allows an interaction between users and/or the software which can bring a different aspect to learning.
 People can acquire knowledge by distance learning tools, for instance, Facebook, Twitter, Khan Academy and so on.
 Social learning tools may mediate in formal or informal learning environments to help create connections between learners, instructors and information.
 These connections form dynamic knowledge networks.
 Social learning tools are used in schools for teaching/learning and in businesses for training.
 Within a school environment, the use of social learning tools can affect not only the user (student) but his/her caretaker as well as his/her instructor.
 It brings a different approach to the traditional way of learning which affects the student and his/her support circle.
 Companies also use social learning tools.
 They used them to improve knowledge transfer within departments and across teams.
 Businesses use a variety of these tools to create a social learning environment.
 They are also used in company settings to help improve team work, problem solving, and performance in stressful situations.

 Social learning tools are used for people who are willing to share their good ideas/thoughts with someone else.
 The ideas can be related to either the academic studies or any other daily skills that we want to share with others.
 Social learning tools connect learning to our daily lives.
 It creates a learning environment more truthful to today's society.
 There are a couple of common elements that should be present in a social learning tool.
 Technology should be involved to allow physical and cognitive learning.
 There should be interactions between the people who use the tool and interactions with the software.
 Another element is trust.
 Users should trust the software and what other people have created.

-Frequently Used Social Learning Tools
+Frequently used social learning tools

 Blogger

 Blogger is a site in which users can create their own blog.
 Blogger can be used in an educational context.
 A teacher could create a blog in which students could interact on.
 This would allow students to improve their writing and planning skills.
 Students would have to think about how they would write out their information on the blog in order to convey their message properly.
 Blogger provides opportunities for students to share what they wrote with their peers and with their caretakers.
 The blogs could also be a form of electronic portfolios that could show what the students created during the school year.
 Blogger has settings in which only people with permission can see or write on the blogs themselves.